*daily rates in Tangier based on a 1 day rental (24hr period) and for guidance purposes only.

-Located on the northernmost tip of Morocco just 20 miles across the Straits of Gibraltar from Spain
+Located on the northernmost tip of Morocco just 20 miles across the Straits of Gibraltar

 , Tangier is now a thriving tourist destination, mainly thanks to the low cost airlines such as easyJet and Ryanair who fly direct to the city's airport.